What does the turkeyshooting process involve?

 Yes.
-You can run for as many positions as you want and should rank them by order of preference when you sign up online.
+You can run for up to three positions and should rank them by order of preference when you sign up online.
 In the beginning of the process, we would suggest registering to shadow for any job you think you might be interested in.
-But because you can write only one proposal, you should decide on your top-choice position by mid-November.
+But because you can write only one proposal, you should decide on your top-choice position by early-November.

 Can I run for positions in more than one section?

 Yes.
 But, as with anyone who runs for more than one position, you’ll be able to write only one proposal for one position.